LucasJappert/moomoo-lan-party/readme.md

 - Sort all nodes (enemies, players, Moomoo) by Y position.
 - Implement wave-based enemy spawning system.
 - Add Moomoo.
+- Zoom in and out using the mouse wheel.

 ![](.images/image3.png)